Fulton Student Organizations (FSO)

 During our one-to-one meeting with you we will help you brainstorm activities, provide insight to building a budget, and identify partnerships with schools if you don’t already have them.

-**New this year**: does your FSO already have a strong outreach program?
+Does your FSO already have a strong outreach program?
 Would you like to apply to qualify your existing outreach for Dean’s Funding Points?

 Complete this survey: Fulton Student Organization Request Survey